Ampareen Lyngdoh: United Democratic Party

-Re-joining the Indian National Congress
+Re-joining the Indian National Congress and subsequent suspension

 Lyngdoh met Indian National Congress President Sonia Gandhi in New Delhi, after which she resigned from the United Democratic Party and the Meghalaya Legislative Assembly on 31 March 2009.

 She re-joined the Congress, her party rewarding her by making her the state's minister for education, although she was no longer a legislator.
 Her resignation from the Assembly resulted in a by-election, which she won in August 2009.
 Once again, she defeated Tariang, who fought as a UDP candidate this time.

 She was the only female legislator in the Meghalaya Assembly from 2008 to 2013.
 During these five years, her assets increased by 9000%, from ₹ 23,518 to ₹ 2,100,000, according to the affidavits she submitted to the Election Commission.

 On 14 February 2022, Lyngdoh along with 4 other fellow Congress MLAs was suspended by the party for backing the BJP allied NPP state government.

 Positions in the Indian National Congress

 Indian National Congress President Rahul Gandhi appointed Lyngdoh a secretary of the All India Congress Committee in charge of Mizoram ahead of the crucial state assembly election in 2018.
-She was appointed as the President of the Meghalaya chapter of the All India Professionals Congress in August, 2018.
+She was appointed as the President of the Meghalaya chapter of the All India Professionals Congress in August 2018.

 In August 2021, she was appointed as the working president of the Indian National Congress in Meghalaya.

 In February 2022, a group of 5 Indian National Congress MLAs led by Ampareen Lyngdoh gave their support to the Conrad Sangma National People's Party Bharatiya Janata Party backed government.
 This resulted in an expulsion of all five last remaining Indian National Congress MLAs.

 Positions in government

 Lyngdoh has served as a Cabinet Minister in the state government, and during her first two terms as a Cabinet Minister, she held portfolios including Public Works Department, Information Technology, Information & Communication, Urban Development, Housing, Labour, Education and Tourism.
 She was the Chairman of the Meghalaya Urban Development Agency while holding the Urban Development portfolio.

-Following her re-election as a member of the Meghalaya Legislative Assembly in 2023, Lyngdoh was appointed as a Cabinet Minister in the Meghalaya Democratic Alliance 2.0 Government.
+Following her re-election as a member of the Meghalaya Legislative Assembly in 2023, Lyngdoh was appointed as a Cabinet Minister in the Meghalaya Democratic Alliance 2.0 Government, she served in this position till 2025.
+Later, she was appointed as the Adviser to the Government of Meghalaya.

-Assembly committees

-Lyngdoh is the Chairperson of the Meghalaya Assembly Standing Committee for the Empowerment of Women and a member of the Assembly Committee for Welfare of Scheduled Tribes, Scheduled Castes, and Other Backward Classes.

-Legal issues
+Controversies

-In 2017, the High Court of Meghalaya cancelled the appointment of 365 teachers who were appointed in Government lower primary schools after allegations of irregularities in the selection process which were conducted in 2010 when Lyngdoh was the state's minister for education purportedly involved many politicians from the state.
-The court also directed the Central Bureau of Investigation to probe the "criminal aspect" of the irregularities that were alleged to have marked the selection process.
+In 2017, the High Court of Meghalaya cancelled the appointment of teachers in government lower primary schools following allegations of irregularities in the 2010 selection process, which took place during Lyngdoh’s tenure as Minister for Education.
+The court also directed the Central Bureau of Investigation to examine the alleged irregularities.

+In 2025, the High Court of Meghalaya quashed all charges against Lyngdoh, noting that “the prosecution has failed to establish even a prima facie case” against her.